steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

 ## Lightweight Request for Comment/Design Document Approach

 Another approach is the Lightweight Request for Comment (RFC)/Design Document (DD) approach.
+The approach is sometimes called Lightweight RFC and sometimes DD approach.
+It has been mentioned in the ThoughWorks Tech Radar Vol. 24 trial area as Lightweight RFC approach in {% cite ThoughtWorks2021 %} as well as in {% cite Ubl2020 %}, {% cite Winters2020 %}, {% cite Orosz2020 %}, {% cite Orosz2021 %}, {% cite Zimmermann2019 %}, {% cite Gonchar2020 %}, and {% cite Mozilla2020 %} from the perspectives of different organizations using different names.

-Essentially, this approach is about writing a DD as the review artifact, sharing this document across the organization in some way, and discussing as well as improving the DD - and the system in design - together with the reviewers.
+Essentially, the Lightweight RFC/DD approach is about writing a DD as the review artifact, sharing this document across the organization in some way, and discussing as well as improving the DD - and the system in design - together with the reviewers.
 It is a more informal way of documenting software architecture at a certain point in time {% cite Ubl2020 %} - originally, considered for the design phase but can be applied to any rework of architectural aspects (solution idea) before the actual (code) work is done.

 The Lightweight RFC/DD approach is called differently by various authors - sometimes called Lightweight RFC (or only RFC) and sometimes DD approach.